peterneutron/powergrid/README.md

 - Build and archive the application.
 - Export a clean, runnable `PowerGrid.app` into a `./build` directory.

+Notes on version pairing and build artifacts:
+- During the build, the daemon is compiled with an ldflags-stamped `BuildID` and a sidecar file `powergrid-daemon.buildid` is produced and bundled into the app.
+This avoids coupling hashes to code signing.
+- The app compares its embedded `BuildID` to the daemon's `GetVersion` response on first connection to decide if an upgrade prompt is needed.

 You can now run the app from the `./build` folder.

 ## Development Workflow